 “Evergreen content is content that remains relevant regardless of the season or the time-frame, just like trees that never lose their leaves.
 In terms of value, it is content that never loses a residual level of traffic.”
 Macri, “Brainlabs.”

-This is important because it will keep your business in front of your target audience long after they’ve read your first piece of evergreen content.
+This is important because it will keep your business in front of your target audience long after they’ve read your first evergreen content.

 Evergreen content solves problems for people, and the more often those problems repeat themselves (or get worse), the more frequently they’ll visit your site looking for help.